Skip to content

 Sometimes you know what you’re looking for, but also know there are multiple, relevant issues or rules that can change over time.
 Traditional research methods help build out your understanding of how a specific case fits together with others or how an issue or rule has changed over time, but those methods can be tedious and time-consuming.

-Westlaw Precision includes expanded KeyCite functionalities that can help you with the heavy lifting.
+Westlaw Precision with CoCounsel includes expanded KeyCite functionalities that can help you with the heavy lifting.
 KeyCite Cited With displays related cases that have a pattern of being cited together, even if neither cites the other so you can better understand their relationship to each other and locate additional relevant authority.
 KeyCite Overruled in Part indicates a case has been overruled in part and enables you to navigate directly to the language in the case discussing the point of law that has been overruled.

 The expanding legal research bubble